 az storage blob upload-batch command in the Azure CLI now allows for bulk file upload.
 You must place these in a container called $web (so make sure you surround that with single quotes in PowerShell).
 The $web container is created automatically as soon as you create your Storage Account on Azure.
 You also specify the name of the folder that will contain the files to be uploaded.
 Here we are uploading a full website application stored in a folder known as

-To learn more about Azure CLI, PowerShell Cmdlets, and Azure in general, see the following guides; how to use the Azure Cloud Shell, Azure CLI, and Azure PowerShell, How to Remove Azure VM: How to delete a Virtual Machine via the Azure Portal, Azure virtual networks: How to prepare Azure and on-premises virtual networks using Azure CLI commands, how to configure Azure Monitor for VMs on Azure Stack Hub and How To Use Azure Key Vault secrets in Azure Pipelines.
+To learn more about Azure CLI, PowerShell Cmdlets, and Azure in general, see the following guides; how to use the Azure Cloud Shell, Azure CLI, and Azure PowerShell, How to Remove Azure VM: How to delete a Virtual Machine via the Azure Portal, and Azure virtual networks: How to prepare Azure and on-premises virtual networks using Azure CLI commands,

 Please keep in mind that uploading files to Azure Storage using CLI will not delete any existing files.